billtubbs/thesis-sims/README.md

-# ifac-2022-mmkf
+# thesis-sims

+This is work-in-progress...

+MATLAB code and data to reproduce simulation results included in my Masters thesis report, December 2022.

+ - Tubbs, W. J., A Disturbance Model and Observer for Grinding Process Applications, Mémoire.

-MATLAB code and data to reproduce results in the following conference paper presented at the 19th Symposium on Control, Optimization and Automation in Mining, Mineral and Metal Processing ([IFAC MMM](https://ifacmmm2022.org)) in Montreal.
+Similar results were previously published in the following conference paper presented at the 19th Symposium on Control, Optimization and Automation in Mining, Mineral and Metal Processing ([IFAC MMM](https://ifacmmm2022.org)) in Montreal.

 - Tubbs, W. J., Desbiens, A., and Bouchard, J. (2022).
 An Observer to Detect Infrequently-Occurring Disturbances in Grinding Operations.